prometheus/docs/content/docs/philosophy/philosophy.md

 # Be open

-We will always put as much of our code, discussions, presentations, and other content into a form and place which is accessible in the long term, free of charge.
+We will always put as much of our code, discussions, presentations, and other content as possible into a form and place which is accessible in the long term, free of charge.

 # Play well with others

-Prometheus is a project of convicted and passionate individuals.
+Prometheus is a project of convinced and passionate individuals.
 As we do not have a profit motive, nor quarterly projections, or any other requirement to meet arbitrary business requirements, we can focus on getting things right.
 This also means that we are free to suggest other implementations and projects if